Climate change will grab globe’s focus with summit, strikes

 “The reality is my generation has been committed to a planet that is collapsing,” said U.S. youth climate activist Jamie Margolin of Seattle.
 “Youth climate activism should not have to exist.”

-On Monday, leaders from across the world gather at the Climate Action Summit in New York.
+On Monday, leaders from across the world gather at the climate summit in New York.
 The U.N. chief wants the world’s carbon pollution to be cut by 45% in the next decade.

 “I told leaders not to come with fancy speeches, but with concrete commitments,” Guterres said.
 “We expect countries to commit to carbon neutrality in 2050.”